Bobby McFerrin | Don’t Worry, Be Happy!

 McFerrin’s third outing is also a live recording, this time featuring some guests.
 It’s none the worse for that and Bobby is in impressive form as well as company.

 The duet with Herbie Hancock on ‘Turtle Shoes’ is inspired, as is ‘Another Night In Tunisia’ featuring McFerrin with the Manhattan Transfer.
-I’s an astonishing arrangement and performance that quite rightly won a Grammy for both Best Jazz Vocal and Best Vocal Arrangement.
+It’s an astonishing arrangement and performance that quite rightly won a Grammy for both Best Jazz Vocal and Best Vocal Arrangement.

 There is also a wonderful duet with McFerrin and saxophonist Wayne Shorter on ‘Walkin’’, whilst the singer’s version of ‘I Hear Music’ gives another insight into how this incredible performer communicates with the audience.